codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-pipelines.md

 ---
 title: "Octopus Deploy pipeline integration"
-description: "How to use Codefresh with Octopus Deploy to build, push, and create releases"
+description: "How to use Codefresh with Octopus Deploy to create, deploy and promote releases"
 group: integrations
 toc: true
 ---

 # Integrating with Octopus Deploy
 Codefresh pipelines allow you to customize steps to create, deploy and promote releases to your Octopus Deploy [environments](https://octopus.com/docs/infrastructure/environments/).
-The steps do this by running the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) inside a docker container.

 Codefresh has several custom pipeline steps available for Octopus Deploy: